Clinical Science at the University of Michigan

 To prepare graduate students for top academic and research careers by providing them outstanding scientific training with an appreciation for multicultural and interdisciplinary approaches.

-To train graduate students in the rigorous application of scientific principles in the promotion of mental health and the prevention, assessment, evaluation and treatment of psychological distress, psychopathology, and neurodevelopmental disorders.
+To train graduate students in the rigorous application of scientific principles in the promotion of mental health and the prevention, assessment, evaluation and treatment of psychological distress, and psychopathology.

 To train students in the development of effective teaching skills that help undergraduate students to think scientifically about human behavior, to critically assess concepts and evidence, and to engage in clinical science research.